vmware-tanzu/application-accelerator-samples/spring-ai-chat/README.md

     metadata:
       annotations:
         secretgen.carvel.dev/image-pull-secret: ""
-      name: regsecret
+      name: registries-credentials
       namespace: data-services
     type: kubernetes.io/dockerconfigjson
     data:
       .dockerconfigjson: e30K
     EOF
     ```
-    - If you want to use a different set of credentials then you could use these commands instead:
+    - If you want to use a different set of credentials for TanzuNet, then you could use this command instead:
         ```sh
-        tanzu secret registry add regsecret \
+        tanzu secret registry add registries-credentials \
           --username $TANZUNET_USERNAME \
           --password $TANZUNET_PASSWORD \
           --server registry.tanzu.vmware.com \
-          --yes \
-          --namespace data-services
-        kubectl patch serviceaccount -n data-services default \
+          --namespace data-services \
-          -p '{"imagePullSecrets": [{"name": "regsecret"}]}'
+          --export-to-all-namespaces \
+          --yes
         ```
 1. Install the package repository using this command (adjust the registry part of the image if you relocated the image):
     ```sh